LaunchCodeEducation/lchs/src/assignments/flask-game.rst

    Remember, you can use Git to :ref:`checkout a new branch <branching-in-git>` before you add a new feature to your game.
 That way, if your experiment crashes and burns, you can restore a working version of your code.

+   Also, working with branches saves time!
+One partner can focus on the webpage design (HTML/CSS), and the other can checkout a different branch to focus on the game logic.

 Part 4: Test Your Game
 ----------------------